lazd/gulp-handlebars/examples/handlebars3/README.md

-# Compile templates against Handlebars 1.x
+# Compile templates against Handlebars 3.x

 This example will show you how to compile templates using a specific version of Handlebars.

-**The runtime you include on the client side MUST match the version you compile templates with.** You cannot use the the 2.x runtime with 1.x templates.
+**The runtime you include on the client side MUST match the version you compile templates with.** You cannot use the the 2.x runtime with 3.x templates.
 This example copies the runtime from `node_modules/handlebars/dist/handlebars.runtime.js` and uses that on the client side.
 Follow a similar pattern in your application to keep the runtime up to date with the compiler.

 ## Dependencies

-* [`handlebars@1.3.0`](https://www.npmjs.org/package/handlebars) - An older version of handlebars
+* [`handlebars@3.0.0`](https://www.npmjs.org/package/handlebars) - The latest version of handlebars
 * [`gulp-declare`](https://www.npmjs.org/package/gulp-declare) - Declare properties and sub-properties
 * [`gulp-concat`](https://www.npmjs.org/package/gulp-concat) - Combine output into a single file
 * [`gulp-wrap`](https://www.npmjs.org/package/gulp-wrap) - Add `require()` and `Handlebars.template()` statements